christopherbolduc/airport-resilience-milton/README.md

 - **Days to recovery** – number of days until operations normalized
 - **Cancellation rate** – total percentage of cancelled flights during October
-- **Peak wind speed** – refers to *hourly average wind speed*, used to normalize outcomes by storm intensity
+- **Peak wind speed** – refers to maximum *hourly average* wind speed, used in the denominator (with square root scaling) to normalize by storm intensity

 **Recovery** was determined using clear operational criteria: minimal cancellations and near-normal flight volume.
 This allowed me to identify not just which airports were hit hardest, but which ones recovered *most effectively* given their conditions.